Hello World

 Configuring Routing

-We have confirmed that the Pet Store application was deployed successfully and that the Function Discovery service on Gloo Edge automatically added an Upstream entry with all the published application endpoints of the Pet Store application.
+We have confirmed that the Pet Store application was deployed successfully and that the Function Discovery service on Gloo Gateway automatically added an Upstream entry with all the published application endpoints of the Pet Store application.
 Now let’s configure some routing rules on the default Virtual Service and test them to ensure we get a valid response.

 Add a Routing Rule

-Even though the Upstream has been created, Gloo Edge will not route traffic to it until we add some routing rules on a Virtual Service.
+Even though the Upstream has been created, Gloo Gateway will not route traffic to it until we add some routing rules on a Virtual Service.
 Let’s now use glooctl to create a basic route for this Upstream with the --prefix-rewrite flag to rewrite the path on incoming requests to match the path our petstore application expects.

 glooctl add route \